raoreema710/raoreema710/README.md

 <br />

 ## Welcome to my GitHub! :octocat:
-I'm **Reema Rao** and I'm currently a Data Science Intern at FedEx Dataworks.
+My name is **Reema Rao** and I'm currently a Data Science Intern at FedEx Dataworks.

 **Fun facts**:female_detective: